ajstamm/gatpkg/README.md

 **Evaluating results**: Ways to identify and address issues with your aggregated areas
 **Troubleshooting**: How to handle issues that arise in GAT
 **Change Log**: Changes across GAT versions, notably from the 2015 script to the 2020 package

+### Disclaimer

+**GAT is still in beta testing.** We welcome feedback on what worked well, suggestions for improvement, and bugs you encounter.
+Report all issues via the "Issues" tab or by emailing [NYSDOH EPHT](mailto:epht@health.ny.gov?subject=[GAT in R]).

+This version of GAT is provided as is.
+GAT is designed to be friendly for users with minimal R experience.
+GAT is maintained by Abigail Stamm at the NYSDOH through funding from the CDC.

+GAT was written in R-2.9.2 under Windows XP and was revised and converted to a package in R-3.4.3 under Windows 10 using RStudio-1.4.1103 and devtools-2.3.2.
+The latest version of GAT was compiled in R-3.6.1 and runs in R-3.5.3 through R-4.0.3.